 Group A Group B Group C

-Lauren Brandewie Lauren Brooks Megan Cristwell

-David Galvez Matthew Halvorson Allison Jacob

-Terra Ousley Stephen Smith Anajery Valadez

-Stephanie Young Victoria Aguilera Anna Castle

-Caroline Deats Jennifer Fisher Lukas Johnson

-Becky Martinez Jena Niehaus Farid Razavi

-Garrett Rimey Alma Uriegas Zach Ahonle

-Kathleen Glynn Yi-Ting Chen
+Aleza Berube Ricardo Betancourt Carly Boeselt

+Stephanie Etkin Chelsea Hall Brooks Harbison

+Brooke Hinch Madison Juarez Bri Liu

+David Lopez Madison Moore Rebecca Pence

+Josh Rodgers Morgan Sinnard Kristin Smart

+Megan Steinhardt Krista Talley Avianne Washington

+Lorena Watson
-5. Research Paper (40 Points): The students will write a research paper addressing a question in counseling in academic settings across the course of the semester.
-The paper assignment will be divided into sections with progressive due dates.

-A. Topic DUE: September 11th.
+- 5. Research Paper (40 Points): The students will write a research paper addressing a question in counseling in academic settings across the course of the semester.
+The paper assignment will be divided into sections with progressive due dates. - A. Topic DUE: September 10th.
 When submitting a topic, think of a question to be answered or an argument to be made which will be answered or supported by the readings that you discover.
-This is not a report on a topic but a research paper.

-B. List of suggested articles in APA format and proposed thesis: DUE: September 27th.

-C. Annotated Bibliography: DUE: October 9th.
+This is not a report on a topic but a research paper. - B. List of suggested articles in APA format and proposed thesis: DUE: September 24th. - C. Annotated Bibliography: DUE: October 8th.
 Students will identify a topic and develop an annotated bibliography of 6 articles on the topic, using a minimum of 2 different journals from the above list or other approved journals.
 The bibliography will conclude with a paragraph relating the content of the articles to implications for the profession of counseling.
 Please confer with the instructor on topics.
-The format of the bibliography will include:

-- 1. A one-paragraph introduction stating the problem in counseling that is to be researched including the thesis, a rationale for the importance of the topic and goals for the research. - 2.
-6 annotations which will include:

-a journal citation in APA format.

-a brief summary paragraph and

-- a critique of the article. - 3. a concluding paragraph which integrates finding and implications across all articles - D. Completed Paper Due: DUE: November 6th.
+The format of the bibliography will include: - 1.
+A one-paragraph introduction stating the problem in counseling that is to be researched including the thesis, a rationale for the importance of the topic and goals for the research. - 2.
+6 annotations which will include: - a journal citation in APA format. - a brief summary paragraph and - a critique of the article. - 3. a concluding paragraph which integrates finding and implications across all articles - D. Completed Paper Due: DUE: November 5th.
 The paper will be an expanded and reorganized version of the annotated bibliography which will include additional resources and integrate relevant information from the class.
 The reorganization will be thematic or chronological rather than by article.
 The paper will be approximately 10 pages.
-Bring 3 copies (2 for student review and 1 for professor). - E. Revised Paper: DUE: November 20th.
-The student will submit all parts of the paper annotated bibliography, critiqued rough drafts and final copy for a final grade on the project.
+Bring 3 copies (2 for student review and 1 for professor). - E. Revised Paper: DUE: November 19th.
+The student will submit all parts of the paper annotated bibliography, critiqued rough drafts and final copy for a final grade on the project. - 6.
+Case Application: Due: November 26th (10 points) Students will be given a case study and questions in mid October to which they can apply the core knowledge gained in the course.
+They will work in small groups of 3 with other CE students to answer the questions.
+This can be done outside of the classroom or can be done in class on November 26th (the Wednesday before Thanksgiving.)
+The case discussion will be submitted online by 7:30 pm on November 26th and reviewed in class on December 3rd. - 7.
+Quizzes.
+(30 points) For each topic, objectives will be placed on Canvas.
+You may use these objectives to study with your classmates and to ensure that you know the answers to the objectives.
+On days indicated on the syllabus, a quiz will be placed on Canvas.
+You will be given 48 hours to take the quiz.
+You may use your notes, texts and the internet to answer quiz items; however, you may not consult with classmates once you have initiated the quiz.